 Jun.
 30th, 2023 | By the end of June 2023 all market participants are expected to transition new derivative (bilateral, cleared and exchanged-traded) and securities contracts or transactions from CDOR to overnight CORRA in-arrears.
 No new CDOR exposure can be booked after that date with limited exceptions (PDF). | |

 Jun.
-30th, 2023 | The overnight, 1-month, 3-month ,6-month and 12-month USD LIBOR settings will cease to be provided permanently, or will become un representative of the market, immediately after June 30, 2023 | |
+30th, 2023 | 1, 3 and 6-month USD LIBOR will no longer be representative of the market | |

 Jun.
 30th, 2023 | Overnight and 12-month USD LIBOR settings will permanently cease to be published | |